firebug/har-export-trigger/README.md

 `extensions.netmonitor.har.enableAutomation`

-You might also want to also set the following preference to true, so the developer Toolbox doesn't have to be opened.
+You might also want to set the following preference to true, so the developer Toolbox doesn't have to be opened.

 `extensions.netmonitor.har.autoConnect`